top of page

 The Crusaders of Apollonia

-In the Battle of Hattin in 1187 the Crusader forces were defeated by the Kurdish leader Saladin and that year Apollonia was taken over by the Muslims, as were other Crusader strongholds, as the Crusaders no longer possessed an army.
-Their defeat was the impetus for a Third Crusade led by Richard the Lionheart of England and Phillip II of France that took place between 1189 to 1192.
+This defeat was the impetus for a Third Crusade led by Richard the Lionheart of England and Phillip II of France that took place between 1189 to 1192.
 After a long and grueling siege, Acre fell to the Crusaders in 1191.
-Richard continued along the coast and was able to establish a new Crusader kingdom from Sidon to Gaza that included Apollonia.
+Richard continued along the coast and was able to establish a new Crusader kingdom from Sidon to Gaza, including Apollonia.
 However, he was unable to retake Jerusalem.
-The best he could achieve before he went home was unrestricted passage for Christian pilgrims to Jerusalem.
+The most he could achieve before returning home to Europe was unrestricted passage for Christian pilgrims to Jerusalem.

 Apolonnia giardds II.jpeg

-Crusaders will greet you in the fort
+Crusaders will greet you at the fort

 Apollonia port.jpeg

-The ancient port beneath the castle
+The ancient port is beneath the castle

 bottom of page